James Rooke (British Army general)

-James Rooke (c.
+General James Rooke (c.
 28 November 1742 – 4 October 1805) was an English general in the British Army and a politician.

 Early life

 He was the only son of Major James Rooke and his wife, Jane, daughter and heiress of Tracy Catchmay of Bigsweir House, Monmouthshire.
 He inherited large estates in Monmouthshire from his mother.

 Career

 Rooke joined the army in 1759, and by 1779 was a Lieutenant-Colonel of the 14th Foot.
 He was promoted colonel in 1780, major-general in 1787 and served as colonel commandant of the 4th Battalion, 60th (Royal American) Regiment of Foot from 1788 to 1796.